turbot/guardrails-samples/policy_packs/aws/ec2/enforce_imdsv2_for_instances/README.md

 categories: ["security"]
 ---

-# Enforce IMDSv2 on AWS EC2 Instances
+# Enforce IMDSv2 for AWS EC2 Instances

-Enforcing [IMDSv2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html) on AWS EC2 instances enhances security by requiring session-based authentication to access instance metadata, mitigating the risk of unauthorized metadata exposure through vulnerabilities like SSRF (Server-Side Request Forgery).
+Enforcing [IMDSv2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html) for AWS EC2 instances enhances security by requiring session-based authentication to access instance metadata, mitigating the risk of unauthorized metadata exposure through vulnerabilities like SSRF (Server-Side Request Forgery).
 This helps ensure that only authorized applications and users can retrieve sensitive instance data.

 For an EC2 instance, this policy pack can configure:
 - Use of IMDSv1 and IMDSv2